Physics-50/Module-2/docs/week3.md

 + A plot of bead position vs. node number, prepared in MATLAB, based on the results you extracted from a two image.
 The individual data points should include uncertainties estimated from the spread between the two data points for each node.
 Data from nodes for which you only have a single measured value should not be included.
 Please display the fit parameters on the plot (the provided script will do this for you).

 + A calculation of the speed of sound with uncertainty based on your line of best fit to the plot.
+As part of your calculation of the speed of sound you are expected to have applied to correction to the measured wavelength provided at the beginning of this week's instructions.

 + And to double-check, make sure you have finished all of this week’s miniquestions by [checking here](mini-questions#week-3){:target="_blank"}.